-I am currently a PhD candidate in the department of Political Science at Duke University with a primary focus in Security, Peace, and Conflict and a secondary focus in Political Methodology.
-I was a 2014-2017 National Science Foundation Graduate Research Fellow and a 2016-2017 Kenan Fellow at Duke University.
+I am currently a PhD candidate in the department of Political Science at Duke University with a primary focus in Security, Peace, and Conflict and a secondary focus in Methodology.
+I was a 2014-2017 National Science Foundation Graduate Research Fellow and will be a Katherine Goodman Stern Fellow at Duke University during 2018-2019.
 You can access my CV here.

-My research and teaching interests center on political conflict.
+Broadly, my research and teaching interests center on the causes and consequences of armed conflict, civilian responses to insecurity, networks, and Latin American politics.
 Currently, I maintain three distinct research agendas.
-The first considers the dynamics of public opinion in societies at war; the second explores the strategic behavior of armed actors in civil wars; the last focuses on the role of network structure in inter- and intra-state conflict.
+The first considers the challenge of generating civilian support for negotiated settlements in societies at war; the second explores the strategic behavior of armed actors in civil wars; the last focuses on the role of network structure in inter- and intra-state conflict.

-Raised partly in Colombia and south Florida, in my free time I love to travel, cook, and am an avid reader of fiction.
+Raised partly in Colombia and south Florida, in my free time I love to travel, play the drums, and am an avid reader of fiction.